lai-joyce/OutpatientCodingExercise/README.md

 # OutpatientCodingExercise

-## This will be a backend application that will have two endpoints:
+## This is a backend application that will have two endpoints:

 * 1. returns a list of physical therapists based on a user's location